 It is very important to listen to your body when juicing.
 Your stomach should feel good on the juice diet (aside from feeling a bit hungry).
 If it is bloated, growling, or making its presence known, you are most likely juicing something you should not be eating.

 5. Get Off the Cleanse the Right Way

 Pat yourself on the back.
 You did it!
-However many day you decided to devote to a cleanse, it did you some good.
+However many days you decided to devote yourself to a cleanse, it did you some good.

 What to Do After the Homemade Juice Cleanse

 1. Day one post juice cleanse: drink a smoothie for breakfast to reintroduce fiber, eat a blended soup for lunch and dinner.
 Your body is used to liquids only, so it makes sense to introduce solids in this measured way at first.